The Accidental Mountaineer & the Seven Summits challenge

 I was going from strength to strength now – and with a few successful summits behind me – wanted to get back down to Argentina to give Aconcagua one last go before heading out to Everest.
 At just under 23,000ft, Aconcagua is the highest mountain outside of Asia – so it would not just be tying up a loose end – it would also be very good training.
 The weather frankly, did not cooperate much – as is often the case on Aconcagua, with high winds, blizzards and cold.
 But, day by day we inched up the mountain and ultimately put ourselves in a position to go for the summit one day when everyone else was unable – and after a hard day, the weather remained right on the good side of where it needed to be – we summited and made it back down.
 Number 5 was officially in the books.

 I can’t imagine Dad ever thought he would be dealt the hand he was – I know we certainly didn’t.
-He never really stood a chance against this disease – but I am so proud to honor his memory with the Gerry Condon Memorial Expedition, that his passing be the catalyst to raise funds for those who are climbing their own mountain – day in, day out – living with kidney disease.
+He never really stood a chance against this disease – but I am so proud to honor his memory both with the original Gerry Condon Memorial Expedition to Mt.
+Everest and now the Mt.
+Vinson Edition, that his passing be the catalyst to raise funds for those who are climbing their own mountain – day in, day out – living with kidney disease.
 How apt that his death mean something and that in his passing, he helps people that otherwise might not get the care they need.
 I likely know Dad better now in death than I did in life – and that is a regret I must live with.
 I regret the conversations that we never had and I wish that he could see me attempt what I am about to do.
 I might even listen to his gruff advice!
 But more than anything, I simply want him to know – I am proud to be his son and to do this in his name.

 I can only hope that wherever he is… Dad has a smile on his face knowing that.